A Look At Carlos Sainz Jr.'s Net Worth, Salary, Luxury Assets And More

 A look at all the luxury assets owned by Carlos Sainz Jr.

 Being one of the highest-paid Formula 1 drivers on the grid in 2023, it is only fitting that Carlos Sainz Jr. leads a luxurious lifestyle.
-According to reports, he has an enviable luxury car and luxury watch collection, besides owning as many as three yachts.
+According to reports, he has an enviable collection of luxury cars and watches, besides owning as many as three yachts.
 Here is a look at each of them.

 Carlos Sainz Jr.’s tryst with luxury cars

 The Spanish F1 driver owns some of the best luxury sports cars in the world.
-The prized possession in his garage is a McLaren 720S which is worth around USD 1 million at present.
+The prized possession in his garage is a McLaren 720S which is worth around USD 1 million.
 He also has a Ferrari 812 that costs around USD 950,000.

-In addition, Carlos Sainz Jr. has other luxury cars such as a Bentley Continental GT worth USD 900,000, a Mercedes-Benz AMG GT worth USD 815,000 and a Ferrari Roma worth USD 680,000, among other vehicles.
+In addition, Carlos Sainz Jr. has other luxury cars such as a Bentley Continental GT worth USD 900,000, a Mercedes-Benz AMG GT worth USD 815,000 and a Ferrari Roma worth USD 680,000.

 His love affair with luxury watches